TORCH-TCN/torch_hub/README.md

 When you run this reference implementation:

 - all files in the directory will be read
-- each file will be copied (with suffix -copy) into the same directory
+- each file will be uploaded to the location specified in the config
-- a log file `newfiles.txt` will be added to the same directory with a full list of all new (copied) files
+- a log file `newfiles.txt` will be added to the same directory with a full list of the new URLs for all uploaded files

 This demonstrates a full working end-to-end Prefect workflow for a group of files.